 The one leg stand test is supposed to help the police determine if a person is unlawfully intoxicated while operating a vehicle.
 The problem is this: the test is flawed and can cause you more harm than it's worth.
 Retaining a DUI defense attorney in Rhode Island is your best means to fight any DUI charges.

-Contact The Law Office of David Ellison today by filling out our online form or calling us at 401-230-5520 to schedule a consultation.
+Contact Ellison Law LLC today by filling out our online form or calling us at 401-230-5520 to schedule a consultation.